Anti-Romani sentiment: Romania

-Roma make up 3.3% of population in Romania.
+Roma make up 3.3% of Romania's population.
 Prejudice against Romanis is common amongst the Romanians, who characterize them as thieves, dirty, and lazy.
 A 2000 EU report about Romani said that in Romania... the continued high levels of discrimination are a serious concern...and progress has been limited to programmes aimed at improving access to education.
-A survey of the Pro Democrația association in Romania revealed that 94% of the questioned persons believe that the Romanian citizenship should be revoked to the ethnic Romani who commit crimes abroad.
+A survey of the Pro Democrația association in Romania revealed that 94% of the questioned persons believe that the Romanian citizenship should be revoked to ethnic Romani who commit crimes abroad.

-In 2009-2010, a media campaign followed by a parliamentarian initiative asked the Romanian Parliament to accept a proposal to change back the official name of country's Roma (adopted in 2000) to Țigan, the traditional and colloquial Romanian name for Romani, in order to avoid the possible confusion among the international community between the words Roma, which refers to the Romani ethnic minority, and Romania.
-The Romanian government supported the move on the grounds that many countries in the European Union use a variation of the word Țigan to refer to their Roma populations.
+In 2009-2010, a media campaign followed by a parliamentarian initiative asked the Romanian Parliament to accept a proposal to change back the official name of country's Roma (adopted in 2000) to Țigan, the traditional and colloquial Romanian name for Romani, to avoid the possible confusion among the international community between the words Roma, which refers to the Romani ethnic minority, and Romania.
+The Romanian government supported the move, arguing that many countries in the European Union use a variation of the word Țigan to refer to their Roma populations.
 The Romanian upper house, the Senate, rejected the proposal.

-Several anti-Romani riots occurred in recent decades, notable of which being the 1993 Hădăreni riots, in which a mob of Romanians and Hungarians, in response to the killing of a Romanian by a Romani person, burnt down 13 houses belonging to Roma, lynched three Romani people and forced 130 people to flee the village.
+Several anti-Romani riots occurred in recent decades, notably the 1993 Hădăreni riots, in which a mob of Romanians and Hungarians, in response to the killing of a Romanian by a Romani person, burnt down 13 houses belonging to Roma, lynched three Romani people, and forced 130 people to flee the village.

 In Baia Mare, Mayor Cătălin Cherecheș announced the building of a 3 metre high, 100 metre long concrete wall to divide the buildings in which the Roma community lives from the rest of the city and bring "order and discipline" into the area.

 The manele, their modern music style, was prohibited in some cities of Romania in public transport and taxis, that action being justified by bus and taxi companies as being for passengers' comfort and a neutral ambience, acceptable for all passengers.
-However, those actions had been characterised by Speranta Radulescu, a professor of ethno-musicology at the Bucharest Conservatory, as "a defect of Romanian society".
+However, those actions had been characterised by Speranța Rădulescu, a professor of ethno-musicology at the Bucharest Conservatory, as "a defect of Romanian society".
 There were also a few criticisms of Professor Dr. Ioan Bradu Iamandescu's experimental study, which linked the listening of "manele" to an increased level of aggressiveness and low self-control and suggested a correlation between preference for that music style and low cognitive skills.

 In 2009, American pop singer Madonna was booed for defending the Roma community at her concert in Romania.

+Babasha, a Romanian Romani manele singer, faced boos during a Coldplay concert in Bucharest and encountered racism at the Arena Națională venue due to his Romani heritage.